Page Not Found

 Recommended citation: Maris, Andrew D., Allen Wang, Cristina Rea, Robert Granetz, and Earl Marmar.
 "The impact of disruptions on the economics of a tokamak power plant."
 Fusion Science and Technology (2023).

-Recommended citation: Maris, Andrew D., Cristina Rea, Alessandro Pau, Wenhui Hu, Bingjia Xiao, Robert Granetz, and Earl Marmar.
+Recommended citation: Maris, Andrew D., Cristina Rea, Alessandro Pau, Wenhui Hu, Bingjia Xiao, Robert Granetz, Earl Marmar, the EUROfusion Tokamak Exploitation team, the Alcator C-Mod team, the ASDEX Upgrade team, the DIII-D Team, the EAST Team, and the TCV team.
 "Correlation of the L-mode density limit with edge collisionality."
-Submitted, Nuclear Fusion (2024).
+Nuclear Fusion (2024).

 Published: